philipmendels/use-flexible-undo/stories/make-undoable-from-to-handler-intro.md

-In this example the utility **makeUndoableFromToHandler** is used to create the do/redo and undo handlers for the undoable "updateCount" function
+In this example the utility **makeUndoableFTObjHandler** is used to create the do/redo and undo handlers for the undoable "updateCount" function